This blog may contain affiliate links. Read our disclosure policy for more info.

 The below route I outline below is both the cheapest and most ideal for those completing the W (and also the route I took.)

-Day 3 – Camping Italiano to Camping Frances (15 km) – Pack up your tent and leave your gear with the rangers at Camping Italiano and hike up the French Valley and back to collect your gear.
+Day 3 – Camping Italiano to Camping Frances (15 km/9.3 mi) – Pack up your tent and leave your gear with the rangers at Camping Italiano and hike up the French Valley and back to collect your gear.
 This hike is only a few hours and is relatively easy without your pack.
 Afterward, continue on to Camping Frances and stay the night.

-Day 4 – Camping Frances to Camping Chileno (19 km) – Leave Camping Frances and hike all the way to Camping Las Torres to stay the night.
+Day 4 – Camping Frances to Camping Chileno (19 km/11.8 mi) – Leave Camping Frances and hike all the way to Camping Las Torres to stay the night.
 This is where the Torres del Paine is.
 If you want you could hike up to the Torres that afternoon, or wait until morning for sunrise.

 For more information, check out my complete guide to the Torres del Paine W Trek!